 Trivia is a glorious and time-honored Williams tradition dating back to 1966.
 Once in January and once in May, all Williams students—and anyone else who wants to, for that matter—are invited to stay up way too late for a night of music, goofy acting, and things-you-know-but-can't-quite-remember.
 It's the final exam for everything you never learned at Williams College.

-We are P2D2, the team who won last January's contest.
+We are Abe Froman, the Sausage King of Chicago, the team who won last May's contest.
 That is the prize for winning trivia: more trivia.
 If you win this contest, you have the privilege and requirement of running the next one.

 What you'll need:

 - As many friends, entrymates, strangers, or messy mix of all three as you can gather, representing as wide a variety of tastes as possible.
 There is no limit on team size.
 There have been Trivia teams with more than 80 people, and many with just one person.

 - In theory, one computer with an internet connection.
 Realistically, each teammate should bring their laptop.

 - Snacks.
 Under no circumstances should snacks be omitted.

 - Reference books.
 Courage.
 An inner (or outer) Nerd, Dork, and/or Geek.
 A will to survive.